 In April and May, the wildebeest steadily start moving towards northern Serengeti as the wet season ends.
 These ushers in the dry season in June as the animals spread further west.
 Here they encounter River Grumeti their first major obstacle on their journey.
 The high water levels from the rains in the wet season discourage the wildebeest from quickly crossing over.
 The River banks are also graced with some of the deadliest Nile crocodiles that the wildebeest have to look out for.

-In July and August at the peak of the dry season quite a number of them would have crossed Grumeti River.
+In July and August at the peak of the dry season, quite a number of them would have crossed the Grumeti River.
 They move further north towards Masai Mara crossing the Mara River that has a number of predator crocodiles that take advantage of the wildebeest numbers.
 The Nile crocodiles feast big time on the herbivores that also fight hard to continue on course northwards.
-The wildebeest move over the Masai Mara Ecosystem till around mid October when they start crossing back to Serengeti.
+The wildebeest move over the Masai Mara Ecosystem till around mid-October when they start crossing back to Serengeti.

 The Big cats